 Shab-e-Barat on February 25

-As the moon was sighted today, the month of Shaban will begin from February 12.
+As the moon was sighted yesterday, the month of Shaban will begin today.

+Therefore, the public holiday on the occasion will be on Feb 26.

+Shab-e-Barat falls on the 14th night of the month of Shaban, 15 days before the arrival of Ramadan, the month of fasting for Muslims.

+Muslims offer special prayers at mosques and homes, families exchange bread and sweets, and give handouts to the poor on the occasion of Shab-e-Barat.

-The decision was taken at a meeting of the National Moon Sighting Committee held at the Islamic Foundation's Baitul Mukarram office in the evening.
+The decision was taken at a meeting of the National Moon Sighting Committee held at Islamic Foundation's Baitul Mukarram office yesterday evening.

-Additional Secretary to the Ministry of Religious Affairs Md Awal Hawladar presided over the meeting.
+Additional Secretary of Ministry of Religious Affairs Md Awal Hawladar presided over the meeting.

-The announcement was made after analysing data collected from the district administrations, the Islamic Foundation, the Bangladesh Meteorological Department, and the Space Research and Remote Sensing Institute.
+The announcement was made after analysing data collected from the district administrations, Islamic Foundation, Bangladesh Meteorological Department, and Space Research and Remote Sensing Institute.

-Shab-e-Barat is observed on the 14th night of the Arabic month of Shaban.
-Muslims offer special prayers, recite the Holy Quran, and participate in other religious rituals marking the occasion.

 Comments